RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Exient's Undercover AI Rubberbanding Port (5 Codes).md

 </details>

 <details>
-<summary>Highway Battle AI Rubberband Simulator (Player AI Rubberband Speed Control & Auto Pilot Toggle)</summary>
+<summary>Highway Battle Rubberbanding AI Simulator (Player AI Rubberbanding Speed Control & Auto Pilot Toggle)</summary>

-This code allows your vehicle to "simulate" the Highway Battle AI Rubberband.
+This code allows your vehicle to "simulate" the Highway Battle Rubberbanding AI.
 Press 1, 2 and A to enable and disable auto pilot and rubberbanding for your car.
 Hold D-Pad Up and D-Pad Down (for horizontal Wiimote.
-D-Pad Right and D-Pad Left for vertical Wiimote) to increase/decrease your rubberband speed.
+D-Pad Right and D-Pad Left for vertical Wiimote) to increase/decrease your rubberbanding speed.
 Press B to completely reset the speed back to zero

 ```powerpc
 28626B32 F4FF0B00